Silvanite/nova-field-cloudinary/README.md

 composer require silvanite/nova-field-cloudinary
 ```

-Add the cloudinary disk to the filesystem config
+Add the cloudinary disk to the filesystem config and set the environment variables for your Cloudinary account.

 ```php
 // config/filesystem.php